fineanmol/plant-tree/README.md

-🎋 Updated on Fri, 11 Apr 2025 11:48:13 GMT
+🌿 Updated on Sat, 12 Apr 2025 07:56:34 GMT

-> "Simplicity is the soul of efficiency."
+> "Any fool can write code that a computer can understand."